Hot Flashes & Nervous System Discharge

 - sympathetic dominance → vasodilation-on-a-hair-trigger

-- blood sugar swings → adrenaline heat spikes
+- blood sugar swings → adrenaline-driven heat

-- neuroimmune signaling → cytokine-driven temperature surges
+- neuroimmune signaling → cytokine temperature surges

 - low CO₂ tolerance → stress venting through heat

-Doctrine: Hot Flashes Follow Load
+Hot Flashes Follow Load

 Hot flashes aren’t a mistake — they’re overflow.